 - 8 months old – This one is another big one, but doesn’t always happen in the eighth month.
 This can be around 8, 9, or 10 months.
 It is usually related to a lot of development going on with your baby.
 This usually gets better a few weeks later, though it’s easy to develop new long-term habits trying to deal with it.

-- 11 months old – I hear about this one enough to know I wasn’t alone, but not enough to say it’s a “big” problem for all families.
+- 11 months old – I hear about this one often enough to know I wasn’t alone, but not enough to say it’s a “big” problem for all families.
 Around 11 months old, I have found that some babies will start fighting one or both naps and then it will pass 2-3 weeks later.

+These are all very common trouble spots.
 Are there other challenging times?
 You bet!
-I would say the first two years (sometimes three) are difficult, regardless, but around 7 months, your baby begins developing separation anxiety, then there is teething, of course, and other issues like that come up here and there.
+I would say the first two years (sometimes three) are difficult, but around 7 months, your baby begins developing separation anxiety, teething, and other issues that come up.
 Some will simply be more sensitive to all the changes than others.

 So, how do you know if you are seeing a sleep regression or a phase?

-At 4 months, your baby changes how he sleeps and while some will then begin to sleep better without you changing anything, he will never sleep the same.
-At 8 months, this is generally a “blip” due to rapid development and the simple inability to sleep with so much going on in their minds.
+At 4 months, your baby changes how he sleeps.
+While some will then begin to sleep better without you changing anything, he will never sleep the same.
+At 8 months, this is generally a “blip” due to rapid development and the simple inability to sleep with so much going on.
 As long as you don’t inadvertently make some new long-term habits, your baby most likely will get past this in 3 to 6 weeks and go back to how he was sleeping before.
 If it was bad before, though, that may not be very desirable!

 When is it a sleep habit?